 Palitoy were very creative in their use of line drawings to advertise toys.
-A number of these adverts exist acoss various publications, some being quite quirky in nature and often ‘narrated’ by C-3PO with help from R2D2.
-The adverts cleverly introduced us to the new characters and toys by placing them directly into the stories and scenes of the particular advert.
-Many of the adverts were created by renowned comic artist Brian Bolland who is responsible for Judge Dredd, Batman: The Killing Joke, Green Lantern, and many others.
+A number of these adverts exist across various publications, some being quite quirky in nature and often ‘narrated’ by C-3PO with help from R2-D2.
+The adverts cleverly introduced us to the new characters and toys by placing them directly into the stories and scenes of the adverts.
+Many of the adverts were created by renowned comic artist Brian Bolland, notable for titles such as Judge Dredd, Batman: The Killing Joke, Green Lantern, and many others.

 Here we see our two favourite droids ‘walking us’ through various scenes that illustrated some of the new playsets made available back in the UK in 1979.

 1979.
 Palitoy: “Win a day at the filming of ESB!”